 Species: T. tetradactyla

-The southern tamandua or collared anteater is a medium-sized mammal but can vary in size based on environmental condition.
+The tamandua or collared anteater is a medium-sized mammal but can vary in size based on environmental condition.
 The mammal has a body and the head length ranging from 34 – 88cm.
 Adults weigh 1.5-8.4 kg.

 There is no such difference in size between male and female tamandua.
 They have four clawed digits on the forefeet and five on the hind feet.
 Their snout is long and decurved with an opening.
 Their long ears make them look different from northern tamandua.
 They have short dense fur.
 The color varies depending on their location.